bojand/ghz/www/docs/options.md

 ### `--call`

 A fully-qualified method name in 'package.Service/Method' or 'package.Service.Method' format.
 For example: `helloworld.Greeter.SayHello`.
+With regard to measurement, we use [WithStatsHandler](https://godoc.org/google.golang.org/grpc#WithStatsHandler) option to capture call metrics.
+Specifically we only capture the [End](https://godoc.org/google.golang.org/grpc/stats#End) event which contains stats when an RPC ends.
+This should include the download of the payload and deserializing of the data.

 ### `--cacert`